nathalieouellette/MechaCar_Statistical_Analysis/README.md

 Figure 8.
 Manufacturing lot 3 is statistically different from the population mean of 1,500 pounds per square inch

 ## Study Design: MechaCar vs Competition
-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

-In your description, address the following questions:

-What metric or metrics are you going to test?

-What is the null hypothesis or alternative hypothesis?

-What statistical test would you use to test the hypothesis?
-And why?

-What data is needed to run the statistical test?
+Another statistical study that can quantify how the MechaCar performs against the competition is by testing the highway fuel efficiency.
+The metric that is being tested is litres per 100 km. .
+The null hypothesis is H0: the means of all groups are equal.
+The alternatice hypothesis is Ha: At least one of the means is different from all other groups.
+The statistical study would be using the one-way ANOVA.
+With a ANOVA test, there could be analysis of multiple competitive companies' vehicle classs instead of repeating doing t-test on each competitive companies' vehicle class.
+The data that is needed to run the statistical test is the highway fuel efficiency of the MechaCar and the other companies' highway fuel efficiency.